-Any view created by an Administrator or Publisher on your site will not be subject to View Moderation approval, and will therefore be automatically public/discoverable in the catalog for your site.
+Any view created by an Administrator or Publisher on your site will not be subject to View Moderation approval and will be automatically public/discoverable in the catalog for your site.
 Views created by any other users (Editors, Designers, Viewers or public users with no role) will need to be approved.

 As soon as View Moderation is activated on your site, it will retroactively apply to all views (filters, charts, maps, etc) that have been created on top of datasets on your domain.
 This means that all existing views (but not source datasets) created by non-admin users will be removed from the public catalog until they are moderated.
-We can coordinate with you to enable this feature at a convenient time, when you have resources available to moderate existing views.
+We can coordinate with you to enable this feature at a convenient time when you have resources available to moderate existing views.

-How to I use View Moderation?
+How do I use View Moderation?